julsfelic/from_ruby_to_node/README.md

 ### Waiter!
 Can we get more drinks?

 Let's start with a little story example.
 Imagine we have two waiters named Ruby and Node.
-Ruby goes to a table of ten and takes the order of one and only person from that table.
+Ruby goes to a table of ten and takes the order of one and only one person from that table.
 It then goes and drops the order ticket off at the kitchen.
 There's only one problem.
 Ruby likes to talk it up with the chef while he cooks, so ruby waits, and waits, and waits until the food is ready, then returns the plate to the customer.
 Rinse and repeat for each customer.

 Node, on the other hand is a fantastic waiter.
 Node takes the order of one customer, goes to the kitchen to drop off the ticket, then heads right back to the table to take the next customers order.
 Node knows that it is going to take time to cook the food so it can get other things done in the interim.
-When one of the orders are done, the kitchen rings the bell to let Node know that it can come back and bring the order back to the customer.
+When one of the orders is done, the kitchen rings the bell to let Node know that it can come back and bring the order back to the customer.

 What was just described was the difference between a blocking-synchronous model (Ruby) & a non-blocking asynchronous model (Node).
 How does Node do this?
 Using an event loop that is written in C++.
 This can get very low-level real quick so here is the basic gist.
 The event loop keeps track of any currently executing I/O requests.
-When one the I/O requests are finished, the event loop fires off an event that triggers node to react to that event with some code commonly called a callback.
+When one of the I/O requests are finished, the event loop fires off an event that triggers node to react to that event with some code commonly called a callback.
 We'll get back to callbacks later.

 ## Let's (kind of) Get Started